geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 &emsp;But eloquence and friendship rule the hour.
 &emsp;Let sprightly Hermes, whose inventive mind,
 &emsp;E’en to our songs may add a grace refined,
-&emsp;Whose Genius borne on Fancy’s Eagle wing,
+&emsp;Whose genius borne on fancy’s eagle wing,
 &emsp;Thro’ pathless Æther’s azure realms can spring,
 &emsp;To where the Sylphids urge their mimic war
 &emsp;Or thro’ th’expanse pursue some fleeting star.
-&emsp;Nay even to adventurous Bards might shew,
+&emsp;Nay even to adventurous bards might shew,
 &emsp;The hidden wonders of the world below,
-&emsp;When all the Sprites in dreadful fight engage
+&emsp;When all the sprites in dreadful fight engage
 &emsp;And trembling mortals feel the central rage.

-&emsp;Cease, Sister, cease, Euterpe cried,
+&emsp;Cease, sister, cease, Euterpe cried,
 &emsp;&emsp;Nor thus extol your favourite minion,
 &emsp;For Scythia’s god all must decide,
 &emsp;&emsp;There sure can be but one opinion.